shoaib-khalid/user-service/README.md

 > Note: If you having problem pushing docker image to docker registry.
 See [add docker registry](http://localhost)

 ## Container Architecture
 This docker image is based on [openjdk:8-alpine](https://hub.docker.com/_/openjdk) image (see Dockerfile).
-Since the application only generate Single Page Application (SPA).
 It only require a web server (httpd:latest) to run the application.
 For more configuration, see https://hub.docker.com/_/openjdk

 ## Deployment
 This project encourange developer to use docker to run the application for production.